BSE: 590087 | NSE: | ISIN: INE236E01014

 Company continues to leverage its past experience in the gas industry to explorepossible export opportunities to neighboring countries.

 Total Foreign Exchange used during the year towards import of goods and services wereRs.
 935 lakhs and total foreign exchange earned stood at Rs.
 200 lakhs.

 The Board of Directors

 MD / CFO Certification

 (a) We have reviewed financial statements and the Cash Flow Statement for the year andthat to the best of our knowledge and belief:

-(i) These statements do not contain any materially unfare statement or any materialfact or Statements that might be misleading.
+(i) These statements do not contain any materially unfair statement or any materialfact or statements that might be misleading.

 (c) We accept responsibility for establishing and maintaining internal control and thatwe have evaluated the effectiveness of the Internal Control Systems of the Company andhave disclosed to the Auditors and the Audit Committee deficiencies in the design oroperation of Internal Controls, if any, of which we are aware and the steps we have takenor propose to take to rectify these deficiencies.